joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/10/arts/television/the-comeback-recap-season-3-episode-8-finale.html

 **American Passengers Exposed to Hantavirus Land in the U.S.**\
-`The passengers will be monitored in Omaha at the country’s only federally funded quarantine center.`\
+`Seventeen American passengers from a cruise ship that faced a hantavirus outbreak in the Atlantic Ocean landed in Nebraska on Monday.
+They will be monitored at a quarantine center.`\
 https://www.nytimes.com/2026/05/10/us/americans-hantavirus-ship-return-nebraska.html

 **The 100 Best Restaurants in New York City in 2026**\